 I am trained in Transformative Couples Therapy with Sue Wintgens and Noa Rockman based on the pioneering work by Hedy Schleiffer.
 With this work I take couples on a series of two-hour (or more) workshops where I teach the couple how to open the relational space and be able to talk through difficulties or what kind of sexual relationship they would like.
 I combine this with my Psychosexual Therapy Training to bring an open spacious atmosphere.
 Then the couple can learn how to reconnect, come back to presence and really deeply hear each other.
 In the couple dance of distance/pursuer where it can seem like there is no winner this is a revolutionary approach.
 The idea is you have picked the perfect partner who can mirror your deepest difficulties and your greatest joy.
 Once you can begin hear each other again the energy in the space can begin to open and so can the connection, the sexuality and the love.

-We would book an initial session and then contract for 6-10 sessions to outline a journey.
+We would book an initial session and then contract for 6-12 sessions while outlining a journey.
 This would involve meeting for 1-2 hours weekly or every two weeks.
-Or there can be options to meet for longer intensive sessions for 3/4/5 hours.
+Or there can be options to meet for longer intensive sessions for 4-6 hours or two day journeys.

 I teach couples how to have the relationship that they dearly want through a series of deep communication techniques, embodiment practices, a lot of fun and creativity.